The official blog of the Lung Institute.

 So, what can be done?

-Currently there are a variety of medications and treatment options such as inhalers, corticosteroids, oxygen therapy and stem cell therapy.
+Currently there are a variety of medications and treatment options such as inhalers, corticosteroids, oxygen therapy and cellular therapy.
 And those these treatment options can be beneficial, when treating lung disease, positive lifestyle changes are critically important to improving one’s overall respiratory health and quality of life.

 What lifestyle changes, you ask?